fBruzja/rpg-cli/README.md

 # An adventure in the Land of Marghor
 A command line Role Playing Game.
-CLI-RPG
+CLI-RPG [CURRENTLY WIP & NOT STABLE]
 ## Getting Started
 This is an assignment project in Java based on Maven with unit testing done in JUnit (Test coverage not nearly sufficient).